gnchrv/figma-layer-counter/readme.md

 ![Plugin's UI](cover.png)

-This is a simple Figma (and FigJam!) plugin that counts layers inside a selection and presents the result in a standard Figma toast in the bottom of the screen.
+This is a simple Figma (and FigJam!) plugin that counts layers in a selection and presents the result in a standard Figma toast at the bottom of the screen.
 The plugin also specifies how many layers are hidden and how many layers are selected directly (so-called top-level elements).

 Another potentially useful feature of this plugin is that it logs to the console how many layers of different kinds are presented in a selection.
 In practice, it looks something like this (see the `types` property):